nianxing/humanoid_walk_opt/README.md

 # humanoid_walk_opt

-this package is a test package for rl learning for energy optimization of humanoid robot walking.
+this package is a test package based on rl learning for energy optimization of humanoid robot walking.